ILSA: Incremental Learning for

 • H1: ILSA supports faster robot manipulation task completion times and easier manipulator control as compared to pure teleoperation.

-Mean Task Completion Times
+Task Completion Times

 BibTeX